Mkhuze Peach

 Mkhuze hawk moth Apr'14

-Saw twelve animal species (specials were banded mongooses and painted dogs) and 65 birds, but very few pics of those!
+Saw twelve animal species (specials were banded mongooses and painted dogs) and 65 birds, but very few pics of those as I had scarecrows with me!
 Instead we have a TomTom selfie! – or rather ‘ussie’ . .

 . . while I’m trying to drink my coffee!